dermotreynolds/data.io.docs/README.md

 # Welcome

-This is the blog of Dermot Reynolds, where I share some my thoughts on Cloud & DevOps.
+This is the blog of Dermot Reynolds, where I share insights on Cloud & DevOps.

+The purpose of the majority of articles is to share the nuances of various technologies that I wish that I had known before - of even during :) - using them.